bnbinder/bnbinder/README.md

 ---
 ## What Am I Working On?
-  - I’m currently working on my <a href="https://github.com/bossmaster217/Milken-Knights-2021-2023-Base-Code">FRC robot<a/> and <a href = "https://github.com/bossmaster217/bossmaster.github.io">personal pet project website <a/>
+  - I’m currently working on my <a href="https://github.com/bossmaster217/Milken-Knights-2021-2023-Base-Code">team's FRC robot<a/> and <a href = "https://github.com/bossmaster217/bossmaster.github.io">personal pet project website <a/>

 <br>